docker/docs/content/manuals/desktop/use-desktop/resource-saver.md

 Resource Saver works a bit differently on Windows with WSL.
-Instead of stopping the WSL VM, it only pauses the Docker Engine inside the `docker-desktop` WSL distro.
-That's because in WSL there's a single Linux VM shared by all WSL distros, so Docker Desktop can't stop the Linux VM (i.e., the WSL Linux VM is not owned by Docker Desktop).
+Instead of stopping the WSL VM, it only pauses the Docker Engine inside the `docker-desktop` WSL distribution.
+That's because in WSL there's a single Linux VM shared by all WSL distributions, so Docker Desktop can't stop the Linux VM (i.e., the WSL Linux VM is not owned by Docker Desktop).
 As a result, Resource Saver reduces CPU utilization on WSL, but it does not reduce Docker's memory utilization.